-(State or other jurisdiction of incorporation or organization)

-650 Madison Avenue, New York, New York

-(Address of principal executive offices)

-Title of Each Class Name of Each Exchange on Which Registered Class A Common Stock, \$.01 par value New York Stock Exchange Securities registered pursuant to Section 12((g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 or f the Securities Act.
-Yes 🗹 No 🗆 Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.
-Yes 🗆 No 🗹 Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Sectiduring the preceding 12 months (or for such shorter period that the registrant was required to file sequirements for the past 90 days. e e Indicate by check mark whether the registrant has submitted electronically and posted on its c required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter period that the registrant was required to submit and post such files).
-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K will not be contained, to the best of registrant's knowledge, in definitive proxy or information statement K or any amendment to this Form 10-K. 1 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company Large accelerated filer 🗹 Accelerated filer □ Non-accelerated filer D (Do not check if a smaller reporting company) Smaller reporting company Emerging growth company \Box If an emerging growth company, indicate by check mark if the registrant has elected not to use t new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. · · · · · · Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes 🗆 No 🗹 day of the registrant's most recently completed second fiscal quarter based on the closing price of the common stock on the New York Stock Exchange.
-At May 18, 2018, 55,673,351 shares of the registrant's Class A common stock, \$.01 par value and 25,881,276 shares of the registrant's Class B common stock, \$.01 par value were outstanding.
-Part III incorporates information from certain portions of the registrant's definitive proxy statement to be filed with the Securities and Exchange Commission within 120 days after the fiscal year ended March 31, 2018.
+(Exact n ame of registrant as specified in its charter) Delaware 13-2622036 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification (I.R.S.
+Employer Identification No.) 650 Madison Avenue, New York, New York 10022 (Address of principal executive offices) (Zip Code) (Registra (212) 318-7000 nt's telephone number, including area code) Securities reg istered pursuant to Section 12(b) of the Act: Title of Each Class Trading Symbol(s) Name of Each Exchange on which Registered Class A Common Stock, \$.01 par value RL New York Stock Exchange Securities regist ered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned is suer, as defined in Rule 405 of t he Securities Act.
+Yes 🗹 No 🗖 Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.
+Yes 🗖 No 🗹 Indicate by check mark whether the registrant (1) has filed all report during the preceding 12 months (or for such shorter period that the re- requirements for the past 90 days.
+Yes 🗹 No 🗖 Indicate by check mark whether the registrant has submitted electror Regulation S-T (§232.405 of this chapter) during the preceding 12 month Yes 🗹 No 🗖 Indicate by check mark whether the registrant is a large accelerate company.
+See the definitions of "large accelerated filer," "accelerated file Large accelerated filer 🗹 Accelerated filer \Box Non-accelerated filer Smaller re porting company \Box Emerging growth company \Box If an emerging growth company, indicate by check mark if the reg new or revised financial accounting standards provided pursuant to Secti · e extended transition period for complying with any Indicate by check mark whether the registrant is a shell company (as s defined in Rule 12b-2 of the A ct).
+Yes 🗖 No 🗹 -

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-The aggregate market value of the registrant's voting common stock held by non-affiliates of the registrant was \$4,868,476,408 as of September 29, 2017, the last business
+The aggregate market value of the registrant's voting common stock held by non-affiliates of the registrant was \$7,471,382,441 as of September 28, 2018, the last business day of the registrant's most recently completed second fiscal quarter based on the closing price of the common stock on the New York Stock Exchange.